 Note: Enrolling in courses does not guarantee later acceptance into a degree program, nor does meeting the minimum admission requirements.
 If you enter as a non-degree or certificate student you should first discuss your plans with the director of graduate studies.

-Get in touch: For more information about the Master of Science in Technology and Humanities, email Libby Hemphill, director of graduate studies, or call the Department of Humanities office at 312.567.3465.
+Get in touch: For more information about the Master of Science in Technology and Humanities, email Carly Kocurek, director of graduate studies, or call the Department of Humanities office at 312.567.3465.

 Apply: Begin the application process at the Office of Graduate Admissions website.
-Applications for Fall 2017 are due April 30, 2017; applications for Spring 2018 admission are due in August 31, 2017.
+Applications for Fall 2019 are due April 30, 2019; applications for Spring 2020 admission are due on August 31, 2019.